onestardao/WFGY/TensionUniverse/BlackHole/Q023_strong_cp_problem.md

      * Inputs: a world label (T_CP or F_CP) and context embeddings.
      * Outputs: adjusted internal states that reflect the corresponding tension profile while keeping the base content fixed.

+All these modules are internal to the AI system.
+They are diagnostic and steering tools for reasoning patterns, not physical models of QCD or strong CP dynamics.

 ### 7.3 Evaluation harness

 We propose an evaluation harness to test the impact of Q023 modules on AI reasoning.